-A sample of different map styles I produced over the last 10 years plus the first.
+A sample of different map styles I produced this century, plus the first.

-All these maps,except the first, used GIS data (DXF and ESRI Shape) to prepare the base.
-The Creswick map also incorporated detail track data supplied by three orienteering clubs.
+All these maps,except the first, used GIS data to prepare the base.
+More recently, lidar data is also used for elevation and some feature information.
+The Creswick map below incorporated detail track data supplied by three orienteering clubs.
 The mapping software is fully featured OCAD Professional.
 I have used OCAD since 1994.

-Apart from the Creswick map, track information came from GPS readings by car, mountain bike and foot.
-To effect maximum GPS reception in the mainly forested areas, I initially used a matchbox size re-radiating antenna block affixed to my helmet when on the bike or in the sunroof area of the car.
+Apart from the Creswick map, track information is from GPS readings by car, mountain bike and foot.
+To effect maximum GPS reception in the mainly forested areas, I use a small GPSr unit on my bike helmet, hat or in the car sunroof space.

 These are maps created on the request of not-for-profit groups.

 The map in the Glenlyon Biolink walking trail brochure was produced for the Glenlyon Progress Assn.